Lecture Instructor: Andrea N Lommen ( KINSC Link 108 )

 - We can use our classtime together to build our learning community and to play around with concepts.

 - Engage in class.
 Be willing to say your half formulated ideas.
 Be willing to say, "Uh....I don't even know how to ask a question." or "Huh?"
 (Can we just agree right now that "Huh?" is a completely acceptable question?
 Please?
 It would help me so much as your instructor.)

-- Come to office hours.
-Come to the Coop when I'm there, go to the TA office hours, make appointments with me.
-Talk to people as much as you can.
+- Come to office hours with me and/or the TAs Talk to people as much as you can.
 Talking with people about the material is the best way to build the scaffolding you need in your brain.

 - Talk to your peers.
+This is more difficult with COVID.
+Please be careful.
 It's really important to find people in the class who you can work with outside of class.
 Please look for those people.
 If you need help let me know.
 (It never came easily to me, so I sympathize.
 Plus if everyone who needs people to work with comes to me, I can start to help you create little communities.)
 It can actually be disconcerting in a truly wonderful way to hear how classmates think about these problems.